Siege of Cádiz: Siege

-During 1811 Victor's force was continually diminished by requests for reinforcement from Soult to aid his siege of Badajoz.
+During 1811, Victor's force was continually diminished by requests for reinforcement from Soult to aid his siege of Badajoz.
 This reduction in men, which brought the French numbers down to between 20,000–15,000, encouraged the defenders of Cádiz to attempt a breakout.
 A sortie of 4,000 Spanish troops, under the command of General José de Zayas, was arranged in conjunction with the arrival of an Anglo-Spanish relief army of around 16,000 troops that landed 50 mi south in Tarifa.
-This Anglo-Spanish force was under the overall command of Spanish General Manuel la Peña, with the British contingent being led by Lieutenant-General Sir Thomas Graham.
-On 21 February 1811 the force set sail for Tarifa, and eventually landed at Algeciras on 23 February.
+This Anglo-Spanish force was under the overall command of Spanish General Manuel Lapeña, with the British contingent being led by Lieutenant-General Sir Thomas Graham.
+On 21 February 1811, the force set sail for Tarifa, and eventually landed at Algeciras on 23 February.
 Eventually marching towards Cádiz on 28 February, the force met a detachment of two French divisions under Victor at Barrosa.
 The battle was a tactical victory for the Coalition force, with a French regimental eagle captured, but it was strategically indecisive.

 Smaller sorties of 2,000–3,000 men continued to operate out of Cádiz from April to August 1811.
-On 26 October British naval gunboats from Gibraltar destroyed French positions at St. Mary's, killing French artillery commander Alexandre-Antoine Hureau de Sénarmont.
+On 26 October, British naval gunboats from Gibraltar destroyed French positions at St. Mary's, killing French artillery commander Alexandre-Antoine Hureau de Sénarmont.
 An attempt by Victor to crush the small Anglo-Spanish garrison at Tarifa over the winter of 1811–1812 was frustrated by torrential rains and an obstinate defence, marking an end to French operations against the city's outer works.

 On 22 July 1812, Wellesley won a tactical victory over Auguste Marmont at Salamanca.
 The Spanish, British and Portuguese then entered Madrid on 6 August and advanced towards Burgos.
 Realising that his army was in danger of being cut off, Soult ordered a retreat from Cádiz set for 24 August.
 After an overnight artillery barrage, the French intentionally burst most of their 600 guns by overcharging and detonating them.
 The Coalition forces captured many guns, 30 gunboats and a large quantity of stores.

-Aftermath

-The guerilla war proceeded till the end of the Peninsular war.